jan Kekan San

 Welcome

-You can also use the preposition “tawa” to express where you’re welcoming somebody to, so “o kama pona tawa …”
+You can also use the preposition tawa to express where you're welcoming somebody to, giving us o kama pona tawa ...

 Conlang Critic

-Conlang Critic could be a proper noun with a capital letter name, or you could translate it.
-In either case, jan Misali says it’s a show, and a show is entertainment, which is musi.
-If you use a proper noun, your job is done here: “musi Conlang Critic”, or whatever adaptation you prefer.
-You can do a little better when you zoom in on “Conlang Critic” though!
+Conlang Critic could be a proper name by capitalizing it, or you could translate it.
+In either case, jan Misali says it's a show, and a show is entertainment, which is musi.
+If you use a proper noun, your job is done here: musi (Conlang Critic), or whatever adaptation you prefer.
+You can do a little better when you zoom in on "Conlang Critic" though!

 Conlangs

-Conlang, short for constructed language, could be described as both a pali (creation) and as a toki (language).
-This is an important decision when deciding translations: which one is more important, and becomes the head noun?
-Here, we’ll say that a constructed language is a “language” before it is “constructed”.
-But since both work, we can call it a “toki pali.”
+"Conlang," short for constructed language, could be described as both pali (creation) and toki (language).
+This is an important decision when deciding translations: which one is more important, and so becomes the head noun?
+Here, we'll say that a constructed language is a "language" before it is "constructed".
+But since both work, we use both words, and call it a toki pali

 Critics

-As for critic, we don’t need to translate it as a single phrase; critics do one thing: talk about a subject.
-Let’s make that a separate sentence!
-Our speaker will call themselves “mi”, and will “toki”.
-It is relatively common to say you talk “about” something as “jan li toki lon ijo”, so we’ll reuse that here, but be aware that there are more ways to translate this too.
+As for "critic," we don't need to translate it as a single phrase.
+Critics do one thing: talk about a subject.
+Let's make that a separate sentence!
+Our speaker will refer to themselves with mi, and will talk with toki.
+Then, it is common to say you talk "about" something using the preposition lon: jan li toki lon ijo.
+There are more ways you could translate talking "about" something, but we'll stick with lon!

 Favorites

-When describing their preferences, most people refer to things being “pona tawa mi”, good to them.
-A favorite is something that is the most good, or you might say first place in goodness!
-We can say that this is “nanpa wan”, which can apply to any property: “ni li pona nanpa wan tawa mi”.
-So now we know our critic will talk about “toki pali sina nanpa wan”, your favorite conlang!
+When describing their preferences, most speakers refer to things being pona tawa mi, "good to me".
+Then, a favorite is often expressed as being "the most good", or "first place" in goodness!
+With this, we can say that this is nanpa wan, which can apply to anything: ni li pona nanpa wan tawa mi.
+So now we know our critic will talk about toki pali sina nanpa wan, your favorite conlang!

 Facts, Wrongness